Alana and Hugh Grant

 Meet the Artist

-Alana’s journey as an artist began in the 1970s with a Bachelor of Fine Arts degree, cum laude, from the University of Colorado, USA, and a certificate to teach art in public schools for students aged 4-18 years.
+Alana’s journey as an artist began in the 1970s with a Bachelor of Fine Arts degree, with honours, from the University of Colorado, USA, and a certificate to teach art in public schools.
 For the next six years she was the art department at a small jr/sr high school in rural Colorado and that is where her love of working with others began.

-Alana has shown throughout her career in Independent Artistic Situations (ITAs).
+Alana’s art has been shown throughout her career in Independent Artistic Situations (ITAs).
 Most notably as a member of Core New Art Space Collective in Denver, Colorado, USA and recently in Kinsale Atlantic Artists in Ireland.
 Her early work gained notoriety with a one-woman show featuring the “Zappa Quilt,” a piece so captivating it was filmed by Playboy TV.
-Throughout her life, Alana’s attention has been as both a professional artist and an academic researcher.
-Not a conflict in her mind because both are creative inquiry.

 Digital Art and Research Processes